 44. Other Provisions

-Except as expressly provided in this Agreement, these terms are a complete statement of the agreement between you and WePay, and they describe the entire liability of WePay and its vendors and suppliers (including processors) and your exclusive remedy with respect to your access and use of the Service.
+Except as expressly provided in this Agreement, these terms are a complete statement of the agreement between you and WePay, and they describe the entire liability of WePay and the Bank and your exclusive remedy with respect to your access and use of the Service.
 In the event of a conflict between this Agreement and any other WePay agreement or policy, this Agreement shall prevail on the subject matter of this Agreement.
 If any provision of this Agreement is invalid or unenforceable under applicable law, then it shall be changed and interpreted to accomplish the objectives of such provision to the greatest extent possible under applicable law, and the remaining provisions will continue in full force and effect.
-Headings and summaries are included for convenience only, and shall not be considered in interpreting this Agreement.
+Headings are included for convenience only, and shall not be considered in interpreting this Agreement.
 The Agreement does not limit any rights that WePay may have under trade secret, copyright, patent or other laws.
 WePay's failure to assert any right or provision under this Agreement shall not constitute a waiver of such right or provision.
 No waiver of any term of this Agreement shall be deemed a further or continuing waiver of such term or any other term.

 Any provision that is reasonably necessary to accomplish or enforce the purpose of this Agreement shall survive and remain in effect in accordance with its terms upon the termination of this Agreement.

-Exhibit B: American Express Card Acceptance and Brand Requirements
+Acceptance and Brand Requirements

 - "Cardmember" means an individual or entity that has entered into an agreement establishing an American Express Card account, or whose name appears on the American Express Card.